The 3 Best Espresso Machines Under $500 (Buying Guide and Reviews)

 While the above features are oriented towards the espresso machine’s ability to automatically regulate and produce espresso, there are many coffee enthusiasts looking for more manual control over the brewing process.

-Many espresso machines offer users the option to set shot volume, espresso temperature, and customize frothing.
+Many espresso machines, like some of our top picks, offer users the option to set shot volume, espresso temperature, and customize frothing.
 Beyond these adjustable features, machines may come with pressurized or non-pressurized portafilters, the latter allowing the brewer more control over the tamping and pressure on the grounds.

 Essentially, what we are trying to say here is that you can find an espresso machine with features as automatic or manual as you need, so take a moment to think about what kind of control you want over the espresso you enjoy.
-The trick with more adjustable settings is that it definitely takes some time to find the sweet spot for your “perfect” brew, you will just have to drink a lot of espresso in pursuit–what a challenge!
+The trick with more adjustable settings is that it definitely takes some time to find the sweet spot for your “perfect” brew, you will just have to drink a lot of espresso in pursuit–what a challenge, especially if you’re using higher end models!

 The 3 Best Espresso Machines Under $500